cs1302uga/cs1302-hw-savable/README.md

    What is the URL to your hosted website?

-1. Using the API documentation website you generated in the last step, look at the documentation for the three class files provided in the starter code.
+1. Using the API documentation website you generated in the last step, look at the documentation for the class files provided in the starter code.
 For each Java file, fill out a row in a table similar to the following in your notes:

    **Note:** If a class is not an interface and does not implement an interface, write `NA` in the second